EdricY/Intro-to-AI-Projects/README.md

 # Intro-to-AI-Projects
 Projects for COS280 Intro to Artificial Intelligence

-Learning [Battleship AI](https://github.com/sheesania/battleships) was also done in this class.
+A learning [Battleship AI](https://github.com/sheesania/battleships) was also completed in this class.